Review of Celdric Kane: The Unwished

 The Unwished is really well-written.
 The magical system is very clearly defined, and presents a variety of different magical wishes and objects consistently.
 Celdric Kane’s family are supportive of each other, and go to great lengths to keep each other safe.
 Some of the magic is a bit convenient to the situation, but it’s always set up earlier in the book, so the magical gifts are not just flying out of nowhere.

 What is most impressive about this book is how there is almost always someone watching or protecting the children.
 There is danger and suspense, and Celdric gets in a mess of trouble, but it is a nice worry-free story, and the plot focuses on how they will evade the villains and save the Sphiere Tree seed.
 Excellent for the middle grade audience it is intended for.
 Plenty of action, monsters and fairies.

 This is book one, but is fairly self-contained, as Mofme wraps up most of the important plot points by the end of the book.
 However, it is very clear that the story continues.
 Only book one is out right now, and I am very eager to read book two.

-Needs proofreading, mostly use of plurals that should be singular and vice versa.
-It’s well worth rereading, and I really enjoyed this one, which puts it at five stars, minus half a point because it needs proofreading throughout, so four and a half stars.
-First time author, and proofreading is fixable.
+Needs proofreading, mostly due to the use of plurals that should be singular and vice versa.
+It’s well worth rereading, and I really enjoyed this one, which puts it at five stars.
+I am subtracting half a point because it needs proofreading throughout, so four and a half stars.
+This is a first time author, and proofreading is fixable.

 *Disclosure: I was given a review copy of the ebook by the author.